hapi-server/servers/README.md

 These files should be used by clients.

-These files are updated daily based on the files in `defaults/` and the results of an `/about` query.
+These files are updated daily by amending the content of the `defaults/` files based on the results of `/about` queries.
 The code that does this is `abouts.py` in the [server-metadata](https://github.com/hapi-server/server-metadata/) repository.

 # Adding a Server